jrmusan/Magic-Mirror/Sprint 1/User_Stories.md

 ## Google Assistant

-* As a person a lot of questions, I want a device that can implement google assistant to answer my questions.
+* As a person with a lot of questions, I want a device that can implement google assistant to answer my questions.

-* As a person a many smart devices, I want a device that can turn on and off my bedroom lights using google assistant.
+* As a person with many smart devices, I want a device that can turn on and off my bedroom lights using google assistant.

 * As a lazy person, I want a device that can implement google assistant to send text messages.

 * As a lazy person, I want a device that can implement google assistant to call people.

-* As a forgetful, I want a device that can implement google assistant to set reminders.
+* As a forgetful person, I want a device that can implement google assistant to set reminders.

 * As a young professional, I want a device that can implement google assistant to set alarms.